Weight loss and alcohol

 8. Alcohol affects digestion and nutrient absorption

 All of this may sound like alcohol is ruining your chances of getting the body of your dreams.
-But fear not - maintaining/or achieving a healthy weight doesn't necessarily mean you have to cut alcohol out of your diet entirely.
+But fear not - maintaining/or achieving a healthy weight doesn't necessarily mean you have to cut alcohol out of your diet completely.
 Just drink in moderation.

 How quickly does alcohol leave the body?

-Beverage and quantity |
+Drink and quantity |

-Combustion time |
+Burning time |

 Light beer, 33 cl (2.2%) |